duster-amigos/Scene-Text-Detection/README.md

 ## License

-This project is for research purposes.
+This implementation is provided for research and educational purposes.
 Please refer to the original paper and repository for licensing information.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.
+Contributions are welcome and encouraged.
+Please ensure code quality and maintain consistency with the existing codebase.
+For major changes, please open an issue first to discuss the proposed modifications.

+## Acknowledgments

+This implementation is based on the original DBNet paper by Liao et al. Special thanks to the PyTorch community for providing excellent tools and documentation.